dnknth/node-red-contrib-fritzapi/README.md

 # node-red-contrib-fritzapi

+**This project is no longer actively maintained.
+Feel free to fork it, new maintainers are welcome.**

 Control your smart home DECT devices through an AVM Fritz!Box with node-RED.

 These nodes are a simple Node-RED wrapper for [andig's](https://github.com/andig) ever-popular